praesongprasit/EventSiteTest/src/speakers/mrinal-mukherjee.md

 <p>While preparing for this presentation, I was
-speaking to one of my peer engineering managers, Natalie, around, "Hey, Natalie, how did you go around preparing for a leadership role, and how did you work on the relationships?"
+speaking to one of my peer engineering managers, Nataleigh, around, "Hey, Nataleigh, how did you go around preparing for a leadership role, and how did you work on the relationships?"
 And she gave a beautiful answer.</p>